 Juiciest chicken ever.
 That’s the consensus of everyone who’s partaken of this “roast” chicken that affords you all the tender, juicy goodness of a roast chicken from the convenience of your Instant Pot or pressure cooker.
 (Yes, yes, we know.
 You can’t actually roast a chicken in an Instant Pot, but you can get rotisserie-style chicken from it.)
-Simply sear a whole chicken, rub it with spices, plop it in the pot, pour yourself a glass of wine, and voila, 30 minutes later a perfectly cooked chicken is ready to serve.
-Whoever said making dinner took too much effort?
+Simply sear a whole chicken, rub it with spices, plop it in the pot, pour yourself a glass of wine, and 30 minutes later a perfectly cooked chicken is ready to serve.
 You may never, ever go back to store-bought rotisserie chicken.
-We certainly won’t.–Angie Zoobkoff
+We certainly won’t.–Laura Arnold

 - 1/2 cup homemade chicken stock or canned chicken broth

 - Store-bought or homemade hot sauce, to serve

 - In a small bowl, combine the smoked paprika, cumin, garlic powder, 1 teaspoon black pepper, 1 teaspoon salt, brown sugar, and cayenne.

 - In a large skillet set over medium-high heat, warm the oil.
 Season the chicken with the remaining salt and pepper and, if you have some kitchen string, tie the legs together.
 Sear the chicken in the skillet, turning it to brown all sides, 10 to 12 minutes total.
 (Alternately, if you’re using a pressure cooker and it has a sauté function, you can sear the chicken in the pressure cooker, leaving you with one less dish to clean.)
 Let the chicken cool enough to handle, about 3 minutes.